 Attending events that can be rescheduled are not a valid reason for non-completion, non-submission or non-attendance for an assessment task.
-Family holidays during the term are not considered a valid reason for non-completion, non-submission or non-attendance.
+Family holidays, preparing for the College ball and sitting a driver's license test are all examples of events that are not considered valid reasons for non-completion, non-submission or non-attendance.